-In September 2021 I was published in Adamah Media, a Manchester, UK-based journal, discussing the cultural harpie of the American work ethic in my piece Why do Americans never take holidays?
-Adamah Media picked up my follow-up piece the following month, which dissected the stressful pace of American culture in a follow-up essay, Life in the Fast Lane.
-In November they published a small collection of my new poems.
-I have also recently published new pieces in Fevers of the Mind, which featured my work in a poetry showcase.
+My new poetry appears in The Bosphorus Review of Books (January 22, 2022 issue), and in Fevers of the Mind, which featured my work in a showcase.
+In September 2021 I was published in Adamah Media, a Manchester, UK-based journal, discussing the American work ethic hobgoblin in my essay Why do Americans never take holidays?
+Adamah Media picked up the follow-up piece the next month, which dissected the stressful pace of American culture in a follow-up essay, Life in the Fast Lane.
+In November Adamah published a small collection of my new poems, and in December a further essay on the nature of identity.

-My recent professional writing includes culture and lifestyle pieces for Santamargherita, a luxury interiors company based in Verona, Italy; my writing for them can be found under my byline page at https://usa.santamargherita.net/sm-blog/.
-I provided quality creative content for diverse American clients including the ActiveNetwork, Avocados From Mexico, and Texas Farm Bureau Insurance (TFBI).
+My professional writing includes culture and lifestyle pieces for Santamargherita, a luxury interiors company based in Verona, Italy.
+My pieces for them can be found under my byline page at https://usa.santamargherita.net/sm-blog/.
+I have provided quality creative content for diverse American clients including the ActiveNetwork, Avocados From Mexico, and Texas Farm Bureau Insurance (TFBI).
 I particularly enjoyed penning this quiz for TFBI.

 I wrote for Where: Seattle magazine, a luxury travel publication franchise, in the late nineties.
-In those years I was also active with Hugo House events and programming, and published poetry in the now-defunct Seattle literary magazine, Synapse.
+In those years I was active with the events and programming offered by the non-profit writer’s organization Richard Hugo House.
+I published poetry in the Seattle literary magazine Synapse.

 I freelanced new content for Demand Media Studios (now Leaf Group) on topics ranging from day-tripping on the Mediterranean isle of Capri to guidance for U.S. lawful permanent residents traveling to the Virgin Islands, and contributed a chapter on immigration in Italy to Buongiorno Arezzo!, a publication of the University of Oklahoma press.

-I wrote a regular immigration column under a byline for LexisNexis Bender’s Immigration Bulletin titled “Consider the Campus,” which covered topics of U.S. immigration that impacted higher education.
+I wrote a regular immigration column under a byline for LexisNexis Bender’s Immigration Bulletin titled “Consider the Campus,” covering U.S. immigration topics impacting higher education.
 For an example, see “The DREAM Act: A Campus Perspective.”
-Opinion pieces I’ve published include immigration advocacy – “Fighting in Libya Affects Students in Oklahoma,” picked up by the Tulsa World, the Norman Transcript, and the Daily Oklahoman.
-In 2011-2012, I was a regular panelist on radio for “World Views” on the NPR member station KGOU hosted by Dr. Zach Messitte, the then-Dean of the College of International Studies at the University of Oklahoma.
+Opinion pieces I’ve published include immigration advocacy “Fighting in Libya Affects Students in Oklahoma,” picked up by the Tulsa World, the Norman Transcript, and the Daily Oklahoman.
+In 2011-2012, I was a regular panelist on radio for “World Views” on the NPR member station KGOU hosted by Dr. Zach Messitte, then the Dean of the College of International Studies at the University of Oklahoma.